Alfisol, Item 007:

 Fit adsorption data based on ion exchange reaction models.

-Display solid & liquid & gas phase speciation diagrams as a funciton of pH.
+Display solid & liquid & gas phase speciation diagrams as a funciton of pH and redox conditions.

 In the upper left corner here (see figure below), you decide if gases exist or are allowed to exist.